Single-page apps #

 The setup of customer group prices consists of 4 steps:

-1. Include the various prices in the feed
+Include the various prices in the data feed

 Start by adding an attribute to all products which contains all of the various pricing options, making sure to correlate each price to a particular customer group.

-This can be sent as a string-encoded JSON dict
+This can be sent as a string-encoded JSON object.
+Keep in mind that the character \

 For example: